john-itcsolutions/cheirrs/README.md

               ____________________________

-Deploy Redis, and make it contactable:
+Deploy Redis, and make it contactable (you require at least 3 for a cluster ie "n3"):

-`juju deploy cs:~omnivector/redis -n2 --config cluster-enabled=true`
+`juju deploy cs:~omnivector/redis -n3 --config cluster-enabled=true`

 followed by,